souvikbiswas2022/library_management_system/README.md

 ## About
-<li>This libary management api build to manage the book records and user records in the database and to use those data according to need.  </li>
+This library management api build to manage the book records and user records in the database and to use those data according to need.

 ## Features